-

 Student Council

-The purpose of Student Council is to develop and practice good citizenship in the student body, to provide direction of school activities, and assist in the management of student concerns.
+Student Council is an opportunity to develop and practice good citizenship in the student body, to provide direction of school activities, and assist in the management of student concerns.
+Student must be elected by their peers or appointed by their teachers to be involved in our organization.
+Student council runs events like Homecoming, Prom, and Sanderson's biggest community fundraiser, the Food Drive!

 Check out our website https://sites.google.com/wcpss.net/stucoshs